 Artificial Intelligence (AI)

 While in development for many years by various tech companies, this year saw the emergence of many AIs that have predicted such things like the U.S. election and even cancer diagnosis’s with IBM’s Watson.
 A woman’s life was even saved when an AI was able to analyze her genome in 10 minutes to find a disease that no doctor could.
 Machine learning and AI is the gift that just keeps on giving and, of course, even more advancements are predicted in the coming years.

 While seemingly related to AI, chat bots have not been available until now to due API restrictions from major chat providers.
-In 2016, however, many of California’s finest have opened up their chat services to external developers. iMessage and Facebook chat now allow for external services to connect and provide bots that can do things such has call an Uber or send money to your favourite friend.
+In 2016, however, many of California’s finest have opened up their chat services to external developers. iMessage now allows for external services to connect and provide bots that can do things such has call an Uber or send money to your favourite friend.
 Chat bots have also been the scene of controversy.
 Microsoft even released their own AI bot on Twitter; however it quickly became quite racist.
 To learn how it should interact with others, it studied how to behave by reading other Twitter conversations, which, as we all know, is a bastion of respectful discussion.
 The whole debacle led Microsoft to shut the bot down in under 24 hours.
 Big mistake.

 Once again Tesla is making the rounds by announcing their plans to quickly start a Mars colony in a very short time frame.
 However, they are not alone.
 Both Jeff Bezos and Richard Branson have their own plans to make space travel a profitable enterprise.
 In 2016, a lot of their plans became public, but we’ll have to wait a few years before we see them come to fruition.